 The Mistake: "Managed a tem of 10 developers" or "Strong comunication skills."

-The Reality: A Career builder survey found that 58% of resumes contain typos.
-Recruiters interpret these as a lack of attention to detail a fatal flaw for almost any role.
+The Reality: A significant percentage of resumes contain typos.
+Recruiters interpret these as a lack of attention to detail, a fatal flaw for almost any role.

 The Fix: